 Leon H. Colley was born in Tennessee in 1897 and came to Salem in 1926.
 Employed by the First National Bank in Salem in 1928, he rose through the ranks from cashier to vice president and by 1938 was named bank president, a position he held until 1967.
 He actively supported the community serving on various boards such as the two hospital association boards and the Salem Worlds War Memorial Building Association.
 He was also a two term president of the Chamber of Commerce.
 His wife of 47 years, Enid, died in 1973; Mr. Colley passed away four years later in 1977.
 Mr. Colley bequeathed $601,000 to the Salem High School Alumni Association Scholarship Fund.

-LOIS A. PETERS MEMORIAL BUSINESS SCHOLARSHIP 2020
+LOIS A. PETERS MEMORIAL BUSINESS SCHOLARSHIP 2023 - SUMMARY

 Max M. Fisher was an internationally known businessman, philanthropist, and political advisor.
 A member of the SHS class of 1926, he attended The Ohio State University on a football scholarship.
 He graduated with a degree in business administration and soon became successful in the oil reclamation business.
 OSU's Fisher College of Business and Detroit's Max M. Fisher Music Center are two of the many, many recipients of his philanthropic largesse.
-The 1972 Honored Alumnus, Mr. Fisher established in 1973 the first named SHSAA scholarship, which has been given now for over 40 years.
+The 1972 Honored Alumnus, Mr. Fisher established in 1973 the first named SHSAA scholarship, which has been given now for 50 years.
 Mr. Fisher passed away in 2005.

-NANCY HICKEY MEMORIAL HEALTHCARE SCHOLARSHIP 2020
+NANCY HICKEY MEMORIAL HEALTHCARE SCHOLARSHIP 2023 - SUMMARY

 In addition to the already established Hickey Metal Fabrication Vocational Scholarship for graduating students, the Robert Hickey family created the Nancy Hickey Memorial Healthcare Scholarship in 2011.
 It was first awarded in 2012.
 A hard-working, intelligent woman, Nancy Howell Hickey '53 was an integral part of the family-owned Hickey Metal Fabrication and served as its corporate treasurer.
 She became ill in 2007 and passed away in 2011.
 In those years while she was ill, the Hickeys discovered the immense value of caregivers.
 Family members decided that the creation of a scholarship for students entering healthcare fields, whether they are seeking a degree, a certificate, or a license, would be a way of 'paying forward' the kindnesses they had encountered from healthcare employees.

-SALEM HIGH SCHOOL CLASS OF 1966 SCHOLARSHIP 2020
+SALEM HIGH SCHOOL CLASS OF 1966 SCHOLARSHIP 2023 - SUMMARY

-SALEM HIGH SCHOOL CLASS OF 1968 SCHOLARSHIP 2020
+SALEM HIGH SCHOOL CLASS OF 1968 EDUCATION SCHOLARSHIP 2023 - SUMMARY

-This scholarship may be presented to a Salem High School graduating student or a former graduate enrolling or enrolled in an accredited four-year college or university with a major in education leading to a bachelor's degree and licensure.
-Examples of programs include, but are not limited to, early childhood, middle childhood, adolescent/young adult, physical and special education.
+This scholarship may be presented to a Salem High School graduate enrolling in an accredited four-year college or university with a major in education leading to a bachelor's degree and licensure.
+Examples of programs include, but are not limited to, early childhood, middle childhood, adolescent/young adult, physical, and special education.

-VIRGINIA E. SNYDER SCHOLARSHIP 2020
+VIRGINIA E. SNYDER ENGLISH SCHOLARSHIP 2023 - SUMMARY